The Deluge Ark(ive).

 The “Ark” detail.

-A sample from the novella “The Deluge Ark(ive) a small atlas of voyages.”
+A sample from the novella “The Deluge Ark(ive) a small atlas of voyages.” of the limited edition hardcover Artist book with its seventeen beautiful Turkish miniature paintings

-The present overwhelms the future
+The present overwhelms the future.

 Abe and Yugi, lay back in the sunshine on the second floor terrace of the whaling company’s age-care complex, chatting to one another from their beds about the good old days, of firing harpoons and flensing blubber, well before those Western eco-hypercrits ruined everything – yes, those were the glory days.
 Their wrinkled faces, animated by happy memories, slowly soften into the contented sleep of old men with mythic pasts.